Meet the team: Heather Hale

 Listen:

-A. I was living in St Albans and looking for jobs after graduating when I saw an advert come up for a role at Dungeness power station.
-I was really excited about the prospect of working at a nuclear power station and doing a role that was actively helping to decarbonise the UK’s power supply.
+After graduating from university, I saw an advert come up for the graduate scheme for Nuclear Operations, including a final role at Dungeness B power station.
+I was really excited about the prospect of working at a nuclear power station and doing a role that was actively helping to decarbonise the UK’s power supply and keep the lights on.

-I learnt a huge amount during the 10 years I worked at Dungeness before going to work in New Nuclear Build at EDF, as their radiation protection lead.
+I learnt a huge amount during the 10 years I worked at Dungeness B before going to work on new nuclear build projects for EDF, as their radiation protection lead.

 Shortly after this, I moved to Paris where I worked with the engineering designers at EDF Group.
 It was really fun: I improved my French and learned more about the wider context of Group.
-It was also hugely important in developing my expertise in building teams – with people from different cultural backgrounds – that work together to solve design problems.
+It was also hugely important in developing my expertise in building teams with people from different cultural backgrounds, all working together to solve design problems.

 What’s your role now?

-A. When I returned to the UK, it was to lead and develop a team of civil engineers at Hinkley Point C. The team was based in Bristol so I moved to the South West.
-As the role developed, I moved from managing not just civil engineers, but engineers from all other disciplines on and off site .
+When I returned to the UK, it was to lead and develop a team of civil engineers for Hinkley Point C. The team was based in Bristol so I moved to the South West.
+As the role developed, I moved from managing not just civil engineers, but engineers from all engineering disciplines on and off site.

 What does your team do?